 Walking with dinosaurs: Outback Queensland’s dinosaur trail

-DINOSAURS.
+Dinosaurs.
 What’s not to love about them?
 Monstrous, long-necked vegetarians or killing machines with nightmare teeth: it doesn’t matter.
-If you get bitten as a kid you’re hooked for life.
+If you get bitten with the dino-bug as a kid you’re hooked for life.

-Fossilised dinosaurs, some weighing 20 tonnes or more and around 100 million years old, are scattered across Outback Queensland and all you need to get closer to the bone, so to speak, is a car and a plan.
+Fossilised dinosaurs, some that weighed more than 20 tonnes and roamed around 100 million years ago, are scattered across Outback Queensland and all you need to step back in time with these prehistoric giants is a car and a plan.

-Follow that triangle (distance about 550km, plus a 220km round trip to the Lark Quarry dinosaur stampede site out of Winton), and you’ll see everything you need to go back to childhood in four days.
+Follow the triangle (distance about 550km, plus a 220km round trip to the Lark Quarry dinosaur stampede site out of Winton), and you’ll see everything you need to go back to your childhood in four days.

 PS.
 My starting point on the triangle was Hughenden, and I got there from Townsville, but you can join the dinosaur trail at any point that suits your home base.

 Day 1: TOWNSVILLE TO HUGHENDEN (377KM)

 Day one and you should hit the road early.
 The dinosaurs aren’t going anywhere but there’s plenty to see on the way and you’ll want daylight hours to explore the quaint country town of Hughenden.

 Charters Towers, 134km from Townsville, lies at the junction of the Great Inland Way (Sydney to Cooktown) and the Overlander’s Way (Townsville to Tennant Creek).
 For a time in the 19th century, Charters Towers was the second largest city in the state and one of the biggest goldfields in Australia.
 It even had its own stock exchange.
 These days the town is a beautiful showcase of fine colonial architecture.